robertkeizer/rabbit-pipe/README.md

 ## Overview

-> Note that only a producer exists at the moment.
-A consumer is on the way.

 Allows interaction between a unix pipe and a rabbit queue.
-Allows for stream `pause()` and `resume()` functionality based on number of messages in the queue.

 ## Installation